SheethalShobi/K8s/HELM/Notes.md

 - Bundle of YAML files
 - Create your own Helm charts with Helm
 - Push the to Helm repository which can be public or private - Helm Hub is a	public repository of charts for popular software
-- Download and use existing ones - 	We can also retrieve charts from third-party repositories, author and contribute our own charts	to someone else’s repository, or run our   own chart repository.
+- Download and use existing ones - 	We can also retrieve charts from third-party repositories, author and contribute our own charts	to someone else’s repository.

 Databases like MongoDB,monitoring apps like Prometheus etc have these helm charts installed on them